mobile-swam/third-party/README.md

 * Android Application Usage Statistics

 ## Others
-* stress-ng to stress a memory overhead on mobile devices
+* Linux so file injection to manupulate so files on mobile devices
 * e2fsprogs (includes filefrag to report on file fragmentation of the swam file)